Calamari11/Basics-of-FEA---Interactive-Module/README.md

 Link to Binder: https://mybinder.org/v2/gh/Calamari11/Basics-of-FEA---Interactive-Module/HEAD

 The following is an introductory but hopefully still comprehensive course on finite element analysis (FEA).
 This course aims to be as interactive as possible and we encourage users to do so.
+The module is split into four parts with the contents of each outlined below.

 # Contents